stereolabs/zed-ros2-examples/rviz-plugin-zed-od/README.md

-# Stereolabs ZED Camera - ROS2 Display package
+# Stereolabs ZED Camera - ROS2 Object Detection Plugin

-This package lets you visualize in the [ROS2 RViz application](https://github.com/ros2/rviz/tree/eloquent) all the possible information that can be acquired using a Stereolabs camera.
+This package lets you visualize in the [ROS2 RViz application](https://github.com/ros2/rviz/tree/eloquent) all the information provided by the Object Detection module of the ZED SDK used together with a ZED2 camera.
-The package provides the launch files for ZED, ZED Mini and ZED 2 camera models.

 **Note:** The main package [zed-ros2-wrapper](https://github.com/stereolabs/zed-ros2-wrapper) is required to correctly execute the ROS node to acquire data from a Stereolabs 3D camera.